doddatpivotal/winterfell-aws-concourse-setup/Readme.md

 First you need to setup a dedicated BOSH director for Concourse.
 The following steps were guided by http://bosh.io/docs/init-aws/.

+>Note: The key step you still have to do manually is the creation of a [key-pair](https://bosh.io/docs/init-aws/#create-key-pair).
+Terraform would have taken care of the other steps.

 1. Create the bosh environment

 You will need to update the variables passed in below with the ones provided by your environment